orllewin/modularplay/README.md

 The 'Granular' module is the latest (and buggiest) module, it's a good example of what not to do, has too much ui refreshing.
 In fact if I was doing this again I'd limit sample handling to a single simple module that plays a single sample when triggered, nothing more.

+The project will continue to be sold at [orllewin.itch.io/modularplay](https://orllewin.itch.io/modularplay) but for a reduced price (TBD, probably £5). **Licence also TBD**.
+If anyone contributes significantly I'm open to some kind of informal profit sharing in the future (but honestly it doesn't make much).

 ## Modules

 Each module has a parent `module_mod.lua` with a child `module_component.lua`.
 The module should generally handle ui, with the component handling the core functionality (clock events, audio, effects etc).